 The misplaced tissue responds to the hormonal changes of the menstrual cycle each month, leading to inflammation, swelling, and scarring of the normal tissue surrounding the affected areas.
 This can cause pain, cramps, heavier periods, and other symptoms.
 However, it’s estimated that 20 to 25 percent of endometriosis patients are asymptomatic (2), known as silent endometriosis.
 In cases of silent endometriosis, women may not discover their diagnosis until they are experiencing unexplained infertility.

-Endometriosis is one of the leading causes of female infertility – studies show that up to 50% of women with endometriosis struggle to conceive.
+Endometriosis is a very common disease that affects approximately 6 to 10% of the female population.
+As one of the leading causes of female infertility, studies show that 30 to 50% of women with endometriosis struggle to conceive.
 Although the correlation between infertility and endometriosis is not clearly understood, possible causes include:

 How exactly does endometriosis cause infertility?
 It likely has to do with egg quality rather than implantation, meaning IVF using donor eggs may be a good option for women with endometriosis.
 Studies have concluded that infertility in endometriosis patients is most likely due to the effect the disease has on ooctye or embryo quality rather than implantation.